Parenting a toddler is one of the biggest responsibilities a person can shoulder.

 Your kid had lost her favorite plush pony.
 She’s lost it because she doesn’t have the habit of tidying up her room.
 Little pony is lost in a heap of toys and costumes.

-This is obviously a big deal for her because she loves the pony, and it makes her happy; it’s her friend.
+This is a big deal because she loves the pony, making her happy; it’s her friend.

 So, what do you do about it?

 The bottom line is your kid is not in grave danger because her pony is unlocatable.
-What you need to do is empathize with your kid and let her know that you understand her problem and that you are there to support her.
+You need to empathize with your kid and let her know that you understand her problem and that you are there to support her.

-What you do next is reinforce her capability to ‘rescue’ her pony.
-This will both empower her and make her think twice about leaving her room in shambles again.
+Next, reinforce her capability to ‘rescue’ her pony.
+This will empower her and make her think twice about leaving her room in shambles again.

-Your job is to mitigate against this kind of behavior… address it as soon as it begins.
+Your job is to mitigate this behavior and address it as soon as it begins.

-Your child is your most precious asset, and it is your responsibility to make sure that they are nurtured the right way.
+Your child is your most precious asset, and it is your responsibility to ensure that they are nurtured correctly.
 Each child is different and requires different types and levels of discipline.

 However, there is one common thing that all kids need, and that is empathy.